Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_99.png)

-The table lists each of the requirement statuses available in SpiraTeam and provides you with the ability to enter the matching TFS work item State for each one.
-Unlike the mapping for incidents (see above) SpiraTeam does not track the reason codes associated with the requirements in MS TFS, so you only need to map the State names from TFS with the requirement status names.
+The table lists each of the requirement statuses available in Spira and provides you with the ability to enter the matching TFS work item State for each one.
+Unlike the mapping for incidents (see above) Spira does not track the reason codes associated with the requirements in MS TFS, so you only need to map the State names from TFS with the requirement status names.

-You can map multiple SpiraTeam fields to the same TFS fields, in which case only one of the values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> SpiraTeam).
+You can map multiple Spira fields to the same TFS fields, in which case only one of the values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from TFS \> Spira).

 #### b) Requirement Importance